-(b) There is no existing or planned public sewer for the Area and at present, each house is served by its own on-site septic tank and soakaway (STS) system.
+(b) There is no existing or planned public sewer for the Area and at present, the Area is mainly served by on-site septic tank and soakaway system (STS).
 Any increase in population, number of visitors to the Area or further residential/recreational developments would require additional facilities.
-The design and construction of the STS systems need to comply with relevant standards and regulations, such as the Professional Persons Environmental Consultative Committee Practice Notes (ProPECC PN) 5/93 of the Environmental Protection Department for the protection of the water quality and the stream flowing through the Area.
+The design and construction of the STS need to comply with relevant standards and regulations, such as the Professional Persons Environmental Consultative Committee Practice Notes (ProPECC PN) 5/93 of the Environmental Protection Department for the protection of the water quality and the stream flowing through the Area.